ublue-os/website/docs/index.md

 ## Join Us

 We're always looking for people to help, all skill levels and areas of expertise are welcome.
+Check out [the roadmap](https://github.com/orgs/ublue-os/projects/1) and [proposals](https://github.com/orgs/ublue-os/discussions?discussions_q=is%3Aopen+label%3Aproposal) to get a feel for the project, then:

 - [Join our Discord](https://discord.gg/WEu6BdFEtp)
   - We strive for a safe, inclusive community
-- Pull requests wanted and accepted
+- Pull requests encouraged and accepted
-- Experimentation encouraged

 If you're building your own custom images feel free to add them to [our awesome list](https://github.com/ublue-os/awesome-custom-images)!